This blog was originally published on February 12, 2025 and was updated on June 1, 2026.

 For an effective card sort, you need 15 participants, sometimes up to 30-50 to identify meaningful patterns.

-This means that asking ChatGPT to complete a card sort will get a pretty good grouping and overall intuitive labels.
-I’ve seen a strong overlap in our user-generated groups and our AI-generated groups.
+I’ve seen a strong overlap between our user-generated groups and our AI-generated groups.
 Using AI allows me to test more cards (even up to 70-80) when we’re limited to ~50 cards with users.
 I also generate directional insights faster.

 How to Use AI for Card Sorting: